taradaidv/goscout/README.md

 # GoScout

-The GoScout is a tool with a UI for efficient and secure remote host management using key-based authentication.
+The GoScout is a UI tool for efficient and secure remote host management using ssh.
 It's fully written in Go and requires no additional software installations.

 [![Go](https://img.shields.io/badge/Go-1.23-blue)](https://golang.org)